monimoyd/EndGameAssignment/README.md

 git clone https://github.com/monimoyd/EndGameAssignment.git

 v.
+Testing

+For Testing use the command below:

+python TD3_test.py

+Note: By default Full Evaluation mode (i.e Test) is in demo mode, you can change the variable full_eval_demo_mode to False in map.py if you do not want in demo mode

+vi.
 Training

 For training use the command below

 python TD3_train.py

-vi.
-Testing

-For Testing use the command below:

-python TD3_test.py

 # II.
 Environment